- Side Effects

 Black Box Warnings

-- Baricitinib increases risk for developing serious infections that may lead to hospitalization or death
+- Baricitinib increases the risk for developing serious infections that may lead to hospitalization or death

 - Most patients who developed these infections were taking concomitant immunosuppressants (e.g., methotrexate, corticosteroids)